carokhan/carokhan.github.io/htbca22/forensics/goldenpersistence.md

 $DecryptedString = $encGetString($DecryptedBytes)
 $DecryptedString|iex
 ```
-Now this is something I can work with!
 Skimming the script, I saw the lines with the `$encrypted* =` are just pulling key values from the registry, so I get those manually.
 The last line executes the decrypted string, so all I need to do is comment that out and print out the decrypted string instead.
-Easy enough, right? :)

 ```
 $ hivexsh NTUSER.DAT